RunestoneInteractive/httlads/_sources/Google_Colab/Setting_up_Colab.rst

 .. image:: Figures/colab_UI_right.JPG
   :alt: Left side Google Colab notebook with arrows pointing at different features.

-12. **Ram & Disk:** All of the code you write will run on Google's computer and you will only see the output.
-This means that even if you have a slow computer running big chunks of code will not be an issue.
+12. **Ram & Disk:** All of the code you write will run on Google's computer, and you will only see the output.
+This means that even if you have a slow computer, running big chunks of code will not be an issue.
-    Google only allots a certain amount of Ram and Disk space for each *user* so be mindful of that as you work on larger projects.
+    Google only allots a certain amount of Ram and Disk space for each *user*, so be mindful of that as you work on larger projects.
 13. **Link to Cell:** This button will create a URL that will link to the cell you have selected.
 14. **Comment:** This button will allow you to create a comment on the selected cell.
 Note that this will be a comment on (about) the cell and not a comment in the cell.
 15. **Settings:** This button will allow you to change the Theme of the notebook, font type and size, indentation width, etc.
 16. **Delete Cell:** This button will delete the selected cell.
 17. **More Options:** Contains options to cut and copy a cell as well as the option to add form and hide code.

 Let's try something fun.
-Do the following: go to Settings(#15) -> Miscellaneous, check the boxes that say Corgi mode and Kitty mode.
+Do the following: go to Settings(#15) -> Miscellaneous, check the boxes that say Corgi mode, and Kitty mode.
 Click save.
 Now wait a few seconds, keep an eye on the top of the web page.
-WARNING: Having this setting on might slow down your browser so it is not recommened that you leave them on while working on assignments or projects.
+WARNING: Having this setting on might slow down your browser, so it is not recommended that you leave them on while working on assignments or projects.

 Functionalities (Text and Code Cells)